mwmlln/shinju_select/README.md

 #### Business Model

   This site followed principle of B2C E-Commerce business model.
   Research on competitors in the market was carried out prior to designing process.
   SEO, SNS and Newsletter are included to improve the user experience and increase the opportunity to attract new customers.
   Web site is carefully designed to give site visitors to easily navigate and find out information about the products and company.
   GDPR link is present to comply the data protection act.

   <details><summary>Facebook Page</summary>
         <img src="static/documentation/ss/fb_page_ss.png" width="500">
         </details>
+   Note: Creating a fake Facebook business page was included in the initial project requirements until the requirement change was announced 5 days before my project submission deadline.

   <details><summary>Privacy Policy Page</summary>
         <img src="static/documentation/ss/privacy_policy_ss.png" width="500">